Sidmouth Croquet Club

 14. ALTERATIONS TO THESE RULES

-14.1 Any resolution to alter, set aside or add to the rules of the Club shall be considered an Extraordinary Resolution and shall require a majority of not less than two-thirds of the members present and voting at a General Meeting.
+14.1 Any resolution to alter, set aside or add to the rules of the Club shall be considered at an Extraordinary Resolution and shall require a majority of not less than two-thirds of the members present and voting at a General Meeting.

 15. INTERPRETATION OF THESE RULES

 15.1 The GMC shall be the sole authority for the interpretation of these rules or of any bylaws made by them.
-The decisions of the GMC upon any question of interpretation, or upon any matters relating to the general management of the Club not provided for in these rules, shall be final and binding on all members.
+The decisions of the GMC upon any question of interpretation, or upon any matters relating to the general management of the Club not provided for in these rules, shall be final and binding on all Members.

 15.2 In these rules, any reference to masculine shall include all sexes and sexual orientations; singular shall include plural, and vice-versa.